Stone Flowers Three Handmade Lampworked Glass Beads OOAK Blue Turquoise Black Shield Rondelles

 The shipping fee for this item is based on weight and will be calculated once added to your cart and shipping destination has been entered.

-Shipping to the USA is $3.00.
-Shipping to other countries is $14.00.
+Shipping to the USA is an additional $3.00.
+Shipping to other countries is an additional $14.00.
 Both are for regular first class mail.

 Customs charges for international orders are the responsibility of the buyer.